w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 [perspective parachains](#prospective-parachains) repeats the work each unincluded segment does in tracking candidates (as validators cannot trust the record kept on parachains).

-Collating on top of unincluded parents means the only time limit to generate a parablock is how long it takes to back it (2 seconds).
 The 6-second relay chain block delay includes a backing execution timeout (2 seconds) and some time for network latency (time it takes to gossip messages across the entire network).
-Thus, even if a collator has >2 seconds to produce a block, the validators will still have ~2 seconds to check it.
+Even if a collator can theoretically have >2 seconds to produce a block, the validators will still have ~2 seconds to check it.
+The limit collators have to generate parablocks is thus how long it takes to back it (2 seconds).
+This means that if block generation takes >2 seconds the unincluded segment will shrink (less unincluded parablocks) while if it takes <2 seconds the segment will grow (more unincluded parablocks).
+Such flexibility from the parachain side will be enabled on the relay chain side with agile core allocation and coretime usage (so called elastic scaling).

 ## Terminology